Fresno Grizzlies Game Notes vs Visalia

 Fres-Notes:

-HIGHWAY 99: The Fresno Grizzlies and Visalia Rawhide (Arizona Diamondbacks Single-A affiliate) continue their six-game series tonight at Chukchansi Park.
+IN A GALAXY...ACTUALLY PRETTY CLOSE: The Fresno Grizzlies and Visalia Rawhide (Arizona Diamondbacks Single-A affiliate) continue their six-game series tonight at Chukchansi Park.
 This is the first of two regular season series between the clubs in 2023 and the only meeting in Fresno.
-The Grizzlies are 18-2 at home (three sweeps) and 35-9 all-time against the Rawhide.
-The Grizzlies have also won 13 of their last 15 contests against their Highway 99 rivals.
+The Grizzlies are 19-2 at home (three sweeps) and 36-9 all-time against the Rawhide.
+The Grizzlies have also won 14 of their last 16 contests against their Highway 99 rivals.
 On the other side, four of the Rawhide's nine wins have come via one-run walk-offs.
 The two cities are 39.26 miles from one another, or if you drive non-stop, 43 minutes or so.
 From Fresno to Visalia, you would drive in a southeast direction, following the CA 99 route.

+THE GRIZZLIES STRIKE BACK LATE: Over their past five games, the Grizzlies have scored 31 of their 36 runs in innings 7-9.
+In their last four contests, Fresno has recorded 15 runs in the eighth inning.
+On May 6-7 at Stockton and May 11 vs. Visalia, Fresno enjoyed comeback wins and one walk-off in the seventh inning or later.
+In Saturday's contest, the Grizzlies trailed 3-1 in the seventh before scoring eight runs over their final three innings, winning 9-4.
+On Sunday, Fresno once again trailed, this time 5-3.
+The Grizzlies erupted for 14 runs in the seventh and eighth frames, giving them a 15-7 victory.
+On Thursday, Fresno allowed five runs in the top of ninth and trailed 6-4 heading into their last at-bat.
+Fresno's comeback claws came out in full force in the ninth.
+Andy Perez looped a single and Ryan Ritter walked to start the inning.
+A groundout advanced the runners and Parker Kelly drew a walk to load the bases.
+EJ Andrews Jr. worked the count and walked as well, bringing home a run.
+Then, Skyler Messinger tied the contest with a sacrifice fly, bringing Jesus Ordonez to the plate.
+Ordonez was making his first start at home after joining the Grizzlies last week.
+On a 1-1 pitch, Ordonez slapped a single to right, past the first baseman and into the right field.
+The party was on as the Grizzlies mobbed Ordonez at second, giving Fresno a walk-off and crucial win.

+CALIFORNIA LEAGUE LIGHTSABER LEADERBOARD: The Grizzlies have a plethora of players ranked among the Top 10 of the California League Hitting Leaderboard.
+Outfielder Jake Snider ranks second in batting average (.337), tied for third in runs (24), tied for fourth in triples (2), fifth in OBP (.446), tied for fifth in OPS (.913), tied for sixth in hits (31) and 10th in slugging percentage (.467).
+Infielder Ryan Ritter ranks tied for first in homers (7), tied for third in extra-base hits (12), tied for third in walks (22), fifth in total bases (50), tied for fifth in slugging percentage (.500), tied for seventh in RBI (20) and eighth in OPS (.889).
+Infielder Andy Perez ranks tied for second in triples (3), tied for sixth in hits (31) and tied for seventh in RBI (20).
+Infielder Luis Mendez ranks tied for fifth in walks (21) and sixth in OBP (.443).
+Outfielder EJ Andrews Jr. ranks seventh in homers (4).
+Outfielder Jesus Bugarin ranks tied for fourth in triples (2).
+Utility player Parker Kelly ranks fourth in OBP (.447) and 10th in batting average (.309).

 Upcoming Probable Pitchers: